robinrodricks/FluentStorage/README.md

 ## Intentions

+**One Library To Rule Them All**

+I'm really sure why there are so many similar storage providers performing almost identical function but no standard.
+Why do we need to learn a new SDK to achieve something trivial we've done so many times before?
+I have no idea.
+If you don't, use this library.

+### All Popular Storage Providers

 `Storage.Net` abstracts storage implementation like `blobs`, `tables` and `messages` from the .NET Applicatiion Developer.
 It's aimed to provide a generic interface regardless on which storage provider you are using.
 It also provides both synchronous and asynchronous alternatives of all methods and implements it to the best effort possible.

+Storage.Net supports **Azure Service Bus**, **Azure Event Hub**, **Azure Storage**, **Azure Data Lake Store**, **Amazon S3**, **Azure Key Vault** and many more, out of the box, with hassle-free configuration and zero learning path.

+### Local Development

 Storage.Net also implements inmemory and on disk versions of all the abstractions, therefore you can develop fast on local machine or use vendor free serverless implementations for parts of your applciation which don't require a separate third party backend at a particular point in development.

 This framework supports `.NET 4.5.2` and `.NET Standard 1.6`, and most of the implementations exist for all frameworks.

+## Implementations

 Storage.Net defines three different storage types:

 - [**Blob Storage**](doc/blob-storage/index.md) is used to store arbitrary files of any size.
+- [**Messaging**](doc/messaging/index.md) is an asynchronous mechanism to send simple messages between disconnected systems.
 - [**Table Storage**](doc/table-storage/index.md) is a simplistic way to store non-relational tabular data.
-- [**Messaging**](doc/messaging/index.md) is an asynchronous mechanism to send simple messages between disconnected systems.

-## Implementations

 There are various implementations of storage types curated on a [separate page](doc/implementations/index.md)